J Balvin: Public image and lyrics

-His public image was described by Bishop by saying, "J Balvin's not a bad boy, he's a good guy with a well-tended naughty side."
+His public image was described by Bishop, saying "J Balvin's not a bad boy, he's a good guy with a well-tended naughty side."
 He often interacts with fans on social media sites such as Snapchat and Instagram, and cites these platforms as essential for his success.
 His musical partner Mazo explained, "We wanted to make music that was clean enough for your grandma to like, but sensual enough that the streets would like it too."
 His lyrics have been described as more vulnerable than typical reggaeton lyrics, discussing interpersonal relationships, exemplified by the single "Ay Vamos".
 For this reason, he has been compared to Canadian artist Drake, a comparison with which Balvin agrees.

 On the issue of misogyny in reggaeton, Balvin notes, "[I] have mothers, sisters, relatives.
 Part of what we did is change that misconception that reggaetón is machista and misogynist.
 On the contrary, women are our biggest fans, and they inspire us."
 He also refrains from singing about his country's violent past, saying that doing that exacerbates stereotypes about Colombians and that the country has made vast improvements since the days of Pablo Escobar.
 Instead, he discusses everyday life in his songs.
 Luis Estrada of Universal Music Latino and Capitol Latin says of Balvin, "He breaks every rule of what people think reggaeton is, and they love him for that...He doesn't take himself too seriously."
 Balvin is unique also in that his dance crew on his videos and concerts are all male.

 Despite being fluent in English and frequently collaborating with English-speaking artists, Balvin plans to only sing in Spanish.
 His goal is to make reggaeton a globally popular genre without having to sing in English to attain crossover success.
 He explains, "I want to keep making history in Spanish.
 I want to invite the mainstream into my world, and to my sound, and to what I'm doing.
 And I want mainstream artists to respect me, and accept Latino artists as equals, without us having to sing in English.
 I want them to know that I can compete globally with whomever, in Spanish."
-American artist Pharrell instead sings the hook in Spanish on "Safari", and Balvin described having more Non-Latino musicians singing in Spanish as one of his "biggest dreams".
+American artist Pharrell instead sings the hook in Spanish on "Safari", and Balvin described having more non-Latino musicians singing in Spanish as one of his "biggest dreams".
 However, he recorded his first all-English song with Pitbull and Camila Cabello for the 2017 soundtrack to The Fate of the Furious, known as "Hey Ma", and explained that he is open to the idea of singing in English if the opportunity presents itself.